curtcox/Viewer/upload_templates/contents/formdown_showcase.md

 # Formdown form demo

-Easily embed a [Formdown](https://formdown.dev/) form within a Markdown document.
+Easily embed a [Formdown](https://www.formdown.net/) form within a Markdown document.
 Replace the attribute values with the options from your workspace dashboard.

 ## Support request

-Below is a working Formdown.dev script that demonstrates the updated DSL syntax.
+Below is a working Formdown.net script that demonstrates the Vanilla JS embed.
 Publish this template as-is to try it out, then swap in the copy that matches your own workflow.